kaindlnetwork/mautrix-whatsapp/README.md

 | CPU | Low usage maximum 2 Threads needed |
 | RAM | 1GB                                |
 | Disk| No prediction possible, depends on user|

+## Licence

+Our Images are always having the Unlicence if possible.
+The Developer of this Image did use the GNU Affero General Public License v3.0 .
+This Licence gives us the requirement to passthrough the same Licence to be compliant.

+### Permissions

+- Commercial use
+- Modification
+- Distribution
+- Patent use
+- Private use

+### Limitations

+- Liability
+- Warranty

+### Conditions

+- License and copyright notice
+- State changes
+- Disclose source
+- Network use is distribution
+- Same license

 docker pull ghcr.io/kgncloud/mautrix-whatsapp:main